 Our Board of Directors governs with a focus on organization-wide policy and strategy, recognizes its responsibility and accountability to our member-owners, and is committed to continuously improving effectiveness.
-As an organization, we are committed to being a leader in providing support and guidance to the entire credit union system.
+As an organization, we are committed to being a leader in our industry and providing guidance within a strong credit union system provincially, nationally and internationally.

 As we plan for our future, we must keep our focus on our vision, mission and values.
 We must continue to build the foundations of Servus.
-And when we are fully integrated, we will be ready to take full advantage of opportunities that will bring us closer to our vision of building a better world-one member at a time.
+In 2014 we completed our banking system and product harmonization, but there is still work to be completed to achieve full organizational integration.
+When this is completed, we will be ready to take full advantage of opportunities that will bring us closer to our vision of building a better world-one member at a time.